animatlabs/animatlabs.github.io/_posts/2026-01-26-workflow-forge-2-performance-unleashed.md

 ---
 title: "WorkflowForge 2.0: 540x Faster, New Extensions, and a Documentation Site"
 excerpt: >-
   "We benchmarked WorkflowForge against Workflow Core and Elsa Workflows.
 The results?
 Up to 540x faster execution and 573x less memory.
-Here's the data."
+The tables below have the full numbers."
 last_modified_at: 2026-01-26
 sitemap: true
 categories: